-- 32. If you are covering the duties of a vacant post at a higher grade in accordance with paragraphs 22 and 23 below, you will be paid at the starting scale of the higher grade. - 33.
+- 32. If you are covering the duties of a vacant post at a higher grade in accordance with an agreed formal arrangement, you will be paid at the starting scale of the higher grade. - 33.
 Temporary promotion will only be offered to cover vacancies, career breaks, maternity leave, long-term sick leave and official business leave.
 It would not be offered to cover annual leave or the absence of a colleague on official business. - 34.
 A minimum qualifying period of 4 weeks will apply.